uwuv3/advanced-discord-owo-tool-farm/README.md

 ![Imgur](https://i.imgur.com/jSTfrOr.png)

-Congratulation, you have installed our `advanced discord owo tool farm` successfully.
+Congratulation, you have installed our `Advanced discord OwO tool farm` successfully.

 Type "Y", enter and enjoy your time!
 (The tool will exit if you press enter only)